yenchenchou/mle-career-path/SQL/Questions.md

 ### When to use EXIST/IN/JOIN

-1. EXIST: When you just want the columns from one table but need filters/conditions from other tables.
+1. EXISTS: When you just want the columns from one table but need filters/conditions from other tables.
 You can still use join but not efficient
     - Find customers who have at least one payment whose amount is greater than 11 [see details](https://www.postgresqltutorial.com/postgresql-exists/)

         ```SQL